The Star Formation History of WLM from Asymptotic Giant Branch Stars and The Discovery of a Candidate Accreted System in its Outer Disk: An Accretion Event in WLM's Northwestern Outer Disk?

 We speculate on possible origins for this over-density of intermediate-age stars.
-First, we consider the possibility that region A is a star cluster that formed \textit{in situ} in WLM, possibly due to its location near the end of a reported bar in WLM \citep{Kolhe26}.
-This seems unlikely as region A's radius of $338$~pc is significantly larger than the radii of even the most massive star clusters, which have half-light radii of $\sim100$~pc (e.g., \citealt{Krumholz19}).
+First, we consider the possibility that Region A is a star cluster that formed \textit{in situ} in WLM, possibly due to its location near the end of a reported bar in WLM \citep{Kolhe26}.
+This seems unlikely as Region A's radius of $338$~pc is significantly larger than the radii of even the most massive star clusters, which have half-light radii of $\sim100$~pc (e.g., \citealt{Krumholz19}).
 Given its large stellar mass and older age, it also seems unlikely to be a massive $\sim8$~Gyr cluster that is still in the process of dissolving, as most massive clusters dissolve on timescales of $\lesssim1$~Gyr (e.g., \citealt{Bica01, PortegiesZwart01,PortegiesZwart10, Kruijssen11}).

 A second possibility is that this over-density is an accreted satellite galaxy.
 WLM has long been considered an archetypal `isolated' dwarf galaxy, and therefore an ideal testbed for understanding how low-mass galaxies evolve when unperturbed from external environmental effects, such as ram pressure or tidal effects (e.g., \citealt{Leaman09, Albers19, Sarajedini23, Archer24, McQuinn24a, Cohen25}).

-However, several pieces of evidence suggest WLM has actually had a recent interaction.
-The first is the aforementioned spatial association of an H~{\sc i} warp with this stellar over-density; simulations by \cite{Khademi21} have shown this warp may have been caused by a minor merger in WLM's past.
-Second, \cite{Venn03} found nebular oxygen abundances derived from H~{\sc ii} regions in WLM were $\sim5\times$ lower than stellar oxygen abundances derived from its A-type supergiants (see also \citealt{Lee05}). \cite{Venn03} suggested one plausible explanation for this discrepancy was that a massive ($>10^6~M_{\odot}$) H~{\sc i} cloud merged and rapidly mixed with WLM's ISM in the past $\sim10$~Myr (i.e., the age of A-type supergiants), thus diluting WLM's H~{\sc ii} regions.
+A largely intact dwarf galaxy within WLM has been predicted by simulations.
+For example, this over-density could have been accreted $\sim8$~Gyr ago, triggering the burst of star formation in that area.
+Dynamical models of WLM from \cite{Leung21} and Leaman et al. (in preparation) show the location of Region A is where WLM's tidal field transitions to a compressive mode, where any objects in that region would have an extremely long dissipation time ($\gtrsim$~Hubble time) and a core-stalling distance, which together would prevent the object from being destroyed \citep{Petts15, Leung21}.
+Thus, Region A's projected distance explains how it may be a rare case of a non-tidally disrupted dwarf that is still intact \citep{Renaud09}.
+Or, it could have been a dwarf galaxy accreted more recently, which would explain Region A's spatial association with H~{\sc i} disturbances \citep{Jackson04, Koch25}, which \cite{Khademi21} demonstrated may have been caused by a minor merger.